-- Some High Grade Matcha Tea (1-2g depending on your tastes)
+- Some Ceremonial Grade Matcha Powder (1-2g depending on your tastes)

 - Bamboo matcha whisk called a 'chasen'.
 These come in all different styles with different numbers of prongs.
 Typically the more prongs, the finer the prongs, which will result in an airier, lighter, fluffier, more frothy crema on your matcha tea.
 An 80-100 pronged whisk works fine.

-- Bamboo Matcha scoop called a 'chasaku' (a spoon will do too)
+- Bamboo Matcha bamboo scoop called a 'chasaku'